quire-io/guide/_docs/permission-02-project-permission.md

 - **Admin:** Members who can manage all tasks and members in the project.

 - **Normal:** Members who can add and edit all tasks and manage the project.
-Normal members can not manage project the members and delete the projects.
+Normal members can not manage the project members and delete the projects.

 - **Limited:** Members who can add new tasks and manage assigned tasks.
-Limited members can not manage the project's members and delete the tasks created by others.
+Limited members can not manage the project members and delete the tasks created by others.

 	**Note:** Limited members can only complete tasks that are assigned to or created by them.
 Also, he/she can can not add or move tasks to a board.
 	{: .notice--warning}